 News & Announcements

-The 2014 Kansas Press Association annual convention in Manhattan is just six weeks away, so KPA members and friends are encouraged to begin the registration process.
+The 2014 Kansas Press Association annual convention in Manhattan begins Friday.
+Convention headquarters is the Hilton Garden Inn.

-Lead sponsors for "Livin' It Up in the Little Apple" include Kansas Electric Cooperatives, the University of Kansas and the Kansas Newspaper Foundation.
+"Livin' It Up in the Little Apple" is the theme of this year's convention, and the sponsors include AAA, ArchiveInABox, Baker University, e-Type Services, Family Features, Kansas Electric Cooperatives, Kansas FarmBureau, Kansas Gas Service, Kansas State University, the University of Kansas and the Kansas Newspaper Foundation.

 Tommy Felts of the Ottawa Herald and Matt Tait of the Lawrence Journal-World are among those being honored this year by Editor & Publisher magazine as recipients of the "25 under 35" awards.

 Felts, 31, is managing editor of the Herald.
 He has a bachelor's degree in journalism from Texas A&M University in Commerce.

 Bill Mayer, longtime member of the Journal-World news staff, died Thursday.
 He was 88.